Explore, understand, and find funding

 Is there enough time to prepare a clear, compelling, and complete application?

-While pressure can be energizing, make sure you choose an opportunity that works given your other obligations – both at home and at work – and others’ necessary contributions (such as your grants and contracts administrator!).
+While pressure can be energizing, opportunities should be chosen that work given investigator's other obligations – both at home and at work – and others’ necessary contributions (such as the grant manager).

 Also, internal deadlines for review and submission (prior to the funder’s submission date) should be taken into account.
 Both the Office of Research Support and the Office of Research Administration require that the full application is ready for review 5 days prior to the funder's deadline.

-Collaborate with your grants and contracts administrator to ensure that other internal activities are completed so that this timeline can be kept.
+The investigator should collaborate with their grant manager to ensure that other internal activities are completed so that this timeline can be kept.